bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Requesting Party (RQ, aka "user")
 : Operates and interacts with the RC.

+The GNAP protocol design does not assume any one deployment architecture, but instead attempts to define roles that can be fulfilled in a number of different ways for different use cases.
+As long as a given role fulfills all of its obligations and behaviors as defined by the protocol, GNAP does not make additional requirements on its structure or setup.

 Multiple roles can be fulfilled by the same party, and a given party can switch roles in different instances of the protocol.
 For example, the RO and RQ in many instances are the same person, where a user is